rhettg/ink/README.md

   * `script/ink-create`
   * `script/ink-update`
   * `script/ink-plan`
-  * `script/ink-resources`
+  * `script/ink-show`
   * `script/ink-destroy`

 ## How it works

-Ink is based on git-repositories.
+Ink is based on git repositories.
 Ink calls hooks inside the repo to abstract away the real tooling that will make infrastructure changes.
 The revision history of the repository then becomes the revision history of your infrastructure.